 Most notably, access is limited for those with mobility challenges.
 Crystal Cave does have a paved path that is a half-mile loop, but strollers and wheelchairs are not allowed inside the cave.
 What’s more, there is a steep half-mile walk from the parking area to the cave’s entrance — and then, of course, there’s the hike back uphill to the parking area after your cave tour is over.

 Secondly, it can be difficult for those with hearing loss to hear inside a large cave.
 Fortunately, assisted listening devices are available so visitors can listen to the tour guide through headphones.
+American Sign Language video tours are also available and can be carried through the cave for those who are deaf.

 Like other caves, Crystal Cave has a steady temperature of 48 degrees and is damp — so you’ll need to dress accordingly.
-Also, Crystal Cave is located at the end of a winding seven-mile road.
+Also, Crystal Cave is located at the end of a winding six-mile road.
 Because it’s narrow with numerous curves, vehicles over 22-feet long and those with trailers are not allowed on Crystal Cave Road.

 Going to Sequoia?
 Read up on how to visit 2,200-year-old General Sherman, the world’s largest tree, and why Sequoia is among the top five national parks you must visit according to RVers.